 Product marketing teams are responsible for product sales success and the overall product marketing strategy.
 This means an agile, cross-functional team can be responsible for:

-Product launch marketing: Pre-product launch and post-product launch campaigns: building hype around a product, building pre-sales launch mailing lists, taking care of website updates, and ensuring product understanding among ICPs.
-Next, maintaining traction around a product, retaining users (user retention), and upholding PR initiatives.
+Product launch marketing: Product marketers are essential for product launches.
+They build hype around a product during pre-product launch, build pre-sales launch mailing lists, take care of website updates, and ensure product understanding among ICPs.
+Then post-launch they maintain traction around a product, retain users (user retention), and uphold PR initiatives.

 Go-to-market strategy: strategizing and enabling your marketing campaigns to ensure they get to your target market effectively and cost-efficiently.